Lymphedema Evaluation & Treatment in Phoenix

 - Fibrosis (thickening and hardening of the skin)

 Though there is no cure for lymphedema, there are several treatment options that can help mitigate symptoms, including swelling and pain.
-Our center at Arizona Vein & Laser Institute proudly offers a host of cutting-edge lymphedema treatment and therapy procedures, including:
+Our center at Arizona Vein and Laser Institute proudly offers a host of cutting-edge lymphedema treatment and therapy procedures, including:

 - Comprehensive physical therapy and decongestive therapy programs